ReactiveMongo/ReactiveMongo/README.md

 Among `DefaultBSONHandlers` is a `BSONWriter[Bson]` that handles the shipped-in BSON library.

 You may have noticed that `collection.find` returns a `Future[Cursor[V]]`.
-In fact, //everything in MongoAsync is both non-blocking and asynchronous//.
+In fact, *everything in MongoAsync is both non-blocking and asynchronous*.
 That means each time you make a query, the only immediate result you get is a future of result, so the current thread is not blocked waiting for its completion.
-You don't need to have //n// threads to process //n// database operations at the same time anymore.
+You don't need to have *n* threads to process *n* database operations at the same time anymore.

 When a query matches too much documents, Mongo sends just a part of them and creates a Cursor  in order to get the next documents.
 The problem is, how to handle it in a non-blocking, asynchronous, yet elegant way?